emiraga/verilogscript/README.md

 Motivation
 ----------

 I am very new to Verilog as a programming language.
 I was working on some design, when I started to wonder that perhaps Verilog is missing some advances (in terms of it's syntax) that modern languages such as python are offering.
-At some point of using Verilog I hit "the wall", and decided to start the VerilogScript.
-This is not a real parser/programming language (at least not yet), instead it is set of rules for text transformation that are going to morph a certain VerilogScript syntax into a valid Verilog code.
+I decided to start the VerilogScript.
+It is not a real parser/programming language (at least not yet), instead it is set of rules for text transformation that are going to morph a certain VerilogScript syntax into a Verilog code.

     always @ posedge clock:
         if reset: